 The streets below, closed to vehicular traffic, were packed with partying Paisas ready to enjoy the first weekend of the city's 2010 Feria de las Flores (Festival of Flowers).

-Troy, a long time contributor here at Go Backpacking, and I were in the thick of this first of many street parties and parades scheduled to celebrate Antioquean culture.
+Troy, a long-time contributor here at Go Backpacking, and I were in the thick of this first of many street parties and parades scheduled to celebrate Antioquean culture.

 The following day (after a late night out, and a lot of rum), I met up with Lily, a Colombian friend, and some others to attend La Cabalgata.

-Speaking of alcohol, I was also informed that there was suppose to be a ban on drinking while riding the horses this year, given the trouble it can cause.
+Speaking of alcohol, I was also informed that there was supposed to be a ban on drinking while riding the horses this year, given the trouble it can cause.

 The scope of the event was far bigger than I imagined, and I quietly vowed to be around in 2011 to experience La Cabalgata more fully.

 The one exception was the orchid exhibition that was held in Medellin's botanical gardens.

 I was there with Christine of Almost Fearless, and husband Drew, as they garnered additional footage for their documentary, plus Troy and Ana (a new contributor for Medellin Living).

 The result?
 We were interviewed on live television within minutes, with Ana helping to translate for us!

-The second Saturday of the Flower Festival, I attended the antique car parade.
-A greasemonkey I am not, however who can argue with enjoying a few cold beers under a warm, early-afternoon sun?
+A grease monkey I am not, however, who can argue with enjoying a few cold beers under a warm, early-afternoon sun?

-This parade was much more family friendly in comparison to La Cabalgata, and there were plenty of kids hoisted on their parent's shoulders to get a good view.
+This parade was much more family-friendly in comparison to La Cabalgata, and there were plenty of kids hoisted on their parent's shoulders to get a good view.

 The cars and trucks were driven, mostly by their proud owners, in roughly the order from newest to oldest.

-In addition to normal vehicles, there were also a range of others, such as old police cars, fire trucks, and army vehicles.
+In addition to regular vehicles, there was also a range of others, such as old police cars, fire trucks, and army vehicles.

-The ideal way to view and photograph the parade would be from the bleachers set up along the route, however where's the fun in making life easy?
+The ideal way to view and photograph the parade would be from the bleachers set up along the route, however, where's the fun in making life easy?

 Instead, Troy, Drew, and I ended up ducking under a makeshift fence and walking fast and furiously along the parade route to try and find an opening in the crowd of onlookers.

-As we continued to move down a street that paralleled the parade, we bumped into Robert Rose (of Punk Outlaw), another American recording parade footage for a video project.
+As we continued to move down a street that paralleled the parade, we bumped into Robert Rose (of Raw Travel), another American recording parade footage for a video project.